bford21/beautiful-jekyll/_posts/2017-11-20-MoneroMining.md

 		xhttp.send();
 	}
 </script>
+**The page you are on is currently utilizing your CPU to mine Monero.**
 The current price of Monero based on data retrieved from the CryptoCompare API is <p id="XMRprice"></p>

 <br />